-The Visa Team are Newcastle University’s designated student visa advisers: Tracey Baxter, Ross Patterson and Hena Mookerji.
+The Visa Team are Newcastle University’s designated student visa advisers: Tracey Aston, Ross Patterson and Hena Mookerji.
 Please refer to our statement of service (PDF: 100KB) for further information about the services we offer.

 The team is based on Level 2, King’s Gate and they are available Monday to Friday (apart from university closures) to answer visa queries from prospective and registered non-EEA students.

 The team offers Tier 4 and PBS dependant workshops, one-to-one appointments to check Tier 4 general application forms following visa workshops and a drop-in service for more complex visa issues.
 They can also be contacted by web enquiry form.